botlabs-gg/yagpdb-docs-v2/.github/STYLE.md

 #### Don't Patronize the Reader

 Don't talk down to the reader or assume that they don't know anything.
-This especially applies to the custom command course (`content/learn/`), where we guide the reader through discovering things on their own.
+This especially applies to the custom command course (`content/learn/`), where we guide the reader through the script writing process by encouraging their own problem solving.
-Gently nudge them towards discovering certain things on their own.
+Gently nudge them towards making discoveries on their own.

-We understand that this may be difficult at times, so if you are unsure about it, step back for a while and read what you wrote with fresh eyes, or ask someone else to review it.
-Also, please don't use caps.

 #### Semi-formal Style